MultiSafepay/docs/content/integrations/ccv-shop.md

 ## Refunds

-You can process full refunds for all payment methods, from your MultiSafepay dashboard, and from the CCV Shop <<glossary:backend>>.
+You can process full and partial refunds for all payment methods, from your MultiSafepay dashboard, and from the CCV Shop <<glossary:backend>>.

 <details id="refund-rules">
 <summary>Refund rules</summary>